amr1234567/LoggingModule/README.md

 ## Step 2: Configure Serilog for Database Logging

-To set up Serilog to log to a SQL Server database, follow these steps:
+Set up Serilog to log to SQL Server:

-1. **Copy Configuration Files**:
+1. **Copy configuration files**
-   - Copy the `Configurations` folder (containing Serilog configuration) to your infrastructure project or the layer handling dependencies.
+   - Copy the `Configurations` folder (Serilog configuration) to your infrastructure or shared project.
-   - Ensure the connection string name in the `AddLoggingServices` method matches your application's connection string.
-Update it if necessary (e.g., if not using the default name).
+   - Ensure the connection string name used inside `AddLoggingServices` matches your app settings (rename if needed).

-2. **Add Logging Services**:
+2. **Register logging services**
-   - In the `Program.cs` file, add the following line to configure Serilog within the specific block:
+   - In `Program.cs` add the configuration call:
     ```csharp
     var builder = WebApplication.CreateBuilder(args);